Floriannue/CORApy/readme_florian2.md

 """
 [Copy exact MATLAB docstring here including full Author block with added entry "Automatic python translation: Florian Nüssel BA 2025]
 """
+# Ensure we our translated constructor is robust so we dont have to do a lot of unneecessary checks later
 class Interval(ContSet):
     def __init__(self, *args, **kwargs):
         """